VanderSat Viewer User Guide¶

 Displaying a time-series for a region of interest¶

-If you click on a point in the maps that is contained within a region of interest (ROI) you can also select to show the timeseries (an average of the ROI) in the dashboard.
-Timeseries for an ROI are not generated on-the-fly but updated one a day in the background.
+If you click a point in the maps that is contained within a region of interest (ROI) you can also select to show the timeseries (an average of the ROI) in the dashboard.
+Timeseries for an ROI are not generated on-the-fly but updated once a day in the background.

 Displaying Key performance indicators¶

 After selecting to show the dashboard, KPIs are shown for the selected date.
 Moreover, the time series corresponding to the ROI is also drawn.